worldline-go/igconfig/README.md

 if there are no objective reasons to do so.
 YAML is superior to JSON in terms of readability while providing as much ability to write configurations.

-For better configurability configuration struct might include `yaml` tag for fields to specify a proper name to bind from Consul, if this tag is skipper - lowercase field name will be used to bind.
+For better configurability configuration struct might include `cfg` tag for fields to specify a proper name to bind from Consul, if this tag is skipper - lowercase field name will be used to bind.

 For example: